huhrichard/DEEP_extraction/README.md

     python deep_main.py --filename [outcome.csv] --outcome [outcome]

+For example:

+    python deep_main.py --filename DailyControllerMedication.csv --outcome DailyControllerMedication

 Step 2: Merging all the result files from multiple outcomes, and then performing the FDR correction

     python merge_multiple_outcomes.py --result_dir [result_directory]

+For example:

+    python merge_multiple_outcomes.py --result_dir ./result

 Printing Figure 2 & 3 (Table of False discovery rate (FDR), Odds ratios (OR) of individual pollutants and combinations which are significantly associated to the outcomes):

     python profile_table.py --result_dir [result_directory]

+For example:

+    python profile_table.py --result_dir ./result

 Result:

 ## Sample Data

 Due to IRB constraints, we are unable to publicly share the asthma cohort dataset used in our study.
-Thus, as sample data to test our code, we are providing a randomly resampled asthma dataset based on the original data distribution in this repository.
+Thus, as sample data to test our code, we are providing a randomized dataset based on the original data distribution in this repository.

 ## Pipeline Summary

-In the `deep_main.py` script, it performs the DEEP extraction on single health outcome, including **frequent profile extraction via 100 runs of XGBoost** and **statistical assessment of the frequent profiles with potential confounders**.
+In the `deep_main.py` script, it performs the DEEP extraction on single health outcome, including:
+* Frequent profile extraction via 100 runs of XGBoost
+* Statistical assessment of the frequent profiles with potential confounders.

 After running DEEP on the multiple health outcomes, `merge_multiple_outcomes.py` merges the results into 1 and performs the FDR correction.